popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 as a single-population simulation with a reasonable (effective) size should at least give comparable levels of overall genetic diversity.

+The above factors are sufficient for modeling neutral variation in populations, for example to infer past migration events or population size changes under an assumption of neutrality.
-The goal of much population genetics work is to understand the action or consequences of natural selection.
+However, the goal of much population genetics work is to understand the action or consequences of natural selection.
 Although analytical models, and indeed many simulations, tend to study the effect of single loci under selection, in isolation,